 Additionally, WordPress developers are easily available at an affordable price which simply means that the cost to develop your website using WordPress CMS will be relatively lower.
 So, if you are looking for affordable website development, WordPress is for you.

 As we mentioned in point #2 there are not many 3rd party modules to integrate with Drupal websites & the web developers have to modify the codes and make changes to the existing core modules only, Drupal stays secured & wins the battle of security.

 WordPress has a dependency on the 3rd party plugins to integrate and run desired features, which makes it less secure.
 It doesn’t mean at all that a WordPress website can’t be made secure.
 There are several ways following which a web developer can easily make any WordPress website secure.
 Additionally, there are few paid but effective security plugins that can be installed with any WordPress website and make it much more secure.

-In the case of Drupal, it would be a web developer who can customize the codes and make it flexible because for customizing the Drupal codes, you need a professional coder.
+In the case of Drupal, it would be a web developer who can customize the codes and make them flexible because for customizing the Drupal codes, you need a professional coder.
 So if you need a CMS that can allow you to scale up your website by simply integrating a few plugins or modules, Drupal is not for you.
 For each feature incorporation, you will need to hire a web developer.

 WordPress is different when it comes to scalability & flexibility.
 Even a non-programmer webmaster can extend the functionality of a WordPress website by simply installing & activating WordPress plugins.